mnove/101webtools/README.md

 - **100+ Free Tools**: A growing collection of utilities for developers and designers
 - **Modern UI**: Clean, responsive interface built with Next.js and Tailwind CSS
 - **Progressive Web App**: Install as a PWA for offline access to selected tools
-- **No Ads or Tracking**: Privacy-focused with no intrusive advertisements
 - **Open Source**: Community-driven development

 <p align="right">(<a href="#readme-top">back to top</a>)</p>